How to Convert Date to Number in Excel (4 Methods)

 We will convert a date to a number in Excel.
 Here is an overview of the final result.

-NOTE: As we know Excel stores dates as serial numbers in its system.
-This serial number starts from 1 on the date 1/1/1900 and increases by 1 onwards.
+NOTE: Excel stores dates as serial numbers in its system.
+The serial number starts from 1 on the date 1/1/1900 and increases by 1 for each date thereafter.

 Convert Date to Number in Excel